flame4592/safle/README.md

 - Run command " terraform plan "
 - Run command " terraform apply "
 - Give input " yes " after running  terraform apply

+## Task 7 & 8  Monitoring and Alerts & Logging and Debugging

+- To deploy monitoring stack and logging stack I have used Helm and community available charts , the settings can further be configured by using a custom values.yaml for each chart we use .